jensdanb/ctp_dashboard/README.md

 Projections can be made for any stockpoint, generating a Pandas dataframe and a corresponding MatplotLib plot.
 Work in progress: Forecasting probability of stockout as the probability that new sales requests exceed the current CTP curve.

-# Webapp
-A user interface is now implemented with the H2O Wave framework.
-For the moment, it is locked to a premade stockpoint, but it is now possible to generate plots in GUI, with selectable and adjustable parameters.
-Both MatplotLib (legacy) and H2O plotting engines are supported.